Tinnitus Hearing Loss

 Understanding Ringing in Your Ear

 Are you experiencing persistent ringing, buzzing, whooshing, or other sounds in your ears?
 These symptoms could indicate tinnitus, a condition that affects about 20 percent of the American population.
 Tinnitus is the perception of sound when no external sound is present and can vary from a minor nuisance to a major impediment to the quality of life for some individuals.
+Recognizing tinnitus symptoms is crucial for determining the appropriate course of action.

-Tinnitus symptoms can include fatigue, depression, anxiety, irritability, and memory/concentration problems, and may be linked to conditions such as hearing loss, noise exposure, head or neck trauma, high blood pressure, vascular disorders, heart conditions, ototoxic medications, benign tumors known as acoustic neuromas, and impacted earwax.
+Tinnitus symptoms can include fatigue, depression, anxiety, irritability, and memory/concentration problems and may be linked to conditions such as hearing loss, noise exposure, head or neck trauma, high blood pressure, vascular disorders, heart conditions, ototoxic medications, benign tumors known as acoustic neuromas, and impacted earwax.
 Roughly 90% of all tinnitus patients also experience hearing loss.

 Although tinnitus isn't a disease, it is a symptom that can result from various underlying conditions.
 Treatment for tinnitus includes assistive technologies such as hearing aids, and many individuals notice a decrease in symptoms after using them.
 Tinnitus retraining therapy is another option that has shown promise in helping individuals manage the impact of tinnitus on their daily lives.